 M Train is a strange, astonishingly entertaining book: a mixture of travelogue, memoir, dream sequences, musings on art and detective shows, photographic pilgrimages, and visits to coffee shops.
 It opens with a dream in which a cowpoke informs Smith: ‘It’s not so easy writing about nothing’.
 Her plan seems to have been to write a book without knowing what it was going to be about.
 If that’s the case, perhaps more people should write books in this way.

 My suspicion that Smith had been heavily influenced by Sebald seemed to be confirmed when, a short while after I noticed the similarity, she went off on a tangent about her admiration for Sebald.
 At which point, I gave myself a mighty pat on the back, congratulating myself for spotting the connection.
-But in a New York Public Library podcast interview promoting the book, Smith, while acknowledging an admiration for Sebald, and a great love for his poetry, denied that his prose had been much of an influence on M Train—a statement that I find utterly astonishing.
+But in a New York Public Library podcast interview promoting the book, Smith, while acknowledging an admiration for Sebald, and a great love for his poetry, denied that his prose had been much of an influence on M Train.
 I don’t doubt for one second that Smith meant what she said in the interview—she always seems more than happy to acknowledge her influences—but I do wonder whether she has realised how much Sebald has influenced her work.
 Or so it seems to this Sebald groupie.

 M Train is an extremely honest, personal, and well-written book, offering us insights into the mind of a unique, talented artist.
 Since I first read it, it has proven to be a book I keep returning to.

 - Buy this book from Bookshop.org (UK) and help tax-paying, independent bookshops.